satasuk03/chrome-ai-companion/README.md

 - **Chat panel** — click Riko to open a retro-styled chat powered by OpenAI, Anthropic, or Gemini
 - **Speech bubble** — typewriter animation with speaking sprite cycling
 - **Chat commands** — `/summarize`, `/set-emotion`, `/clear`, `/settings`, `/help`
-- **Social Detox Assistant** — help you detox from social media and stay focused on your work, when you visit a social media platform, Riko will help you detox by reminding you to take a break and stay focused on your work.
+- **Social Detox Assistant** — keep nagging you to take a break from social media.
 - **Fully Customizable** — customize Riko's personality, app settings, and behavior to your liking.
 - 🚧 **Emotion system**
 - 🚧 **Customizable Companion** - bring your own appearance!